-Are you also the one who make the investment in the stock market?
+Are you also the one who makes the investment in the stock market?

-Today we are here to give you some of the basics strategies for stock investment.
+Today we are here to give you some of the basic strategies for stock investment.

-So, you have read the topic correctly that is on “What are the Stock Investment Strategies?”
+So, you have read the topic correctly which is on “What are the Stock Investment Strategies?”

-So here Nifty Trading Academy introduce you with all the basics strategies that are important for all the participants of the stock market.
+So here NTA® introduces you to all the basic strategies that are important for all the participants of the stock market.

 Value Investing Basics

 The strategy of value investing, in the easiest terms, means buying stocks of companies that the marketplace has undervalued.

 Value investors are typically the ones that buy into strong companies and are trading at a very low price that an investor believes doesn’t reflect the company’s true value.

 Value investing is all about getting and finding the best deal, similar to getting a great discount on a branded product.